 Personal and family history.
 People who have a parent, sibling or child with colorectal cancer are at a higher risk of developing it themselves, especially if the family member was diagnosed before the age of 60.
-People who have had colorectal cancer are at higher risk of recurrence (the cancer returning).
-People with personal or family history of colorectal polyps are also at increased risk of colorectal cancer.
+People who have had colorectal cancer are at higher risk of recurrence.

 Race.
-Black and African American individuals are at higher risk.
+African-American men and women are at higher risk.
 The reasons for this are not fully understood.

 Jews of eastern European descent.
 About 6% of American Jews who are of eastern European descent have DNA changes that increase their risk of colorectal cancer.
-For more information, ask your doctor about comprehensive biomarker testing, which may include genetic testing for inherited cancer risk.